jdelia/genesis-agent-profiles-extended/README.md

 # Genesis Agent Profiles Extended

-This plugin extended the capabilities of the Genesis Agent Profiles plugin by AgentEvolution and is required to use this extended plugin.
+Extends the capabilities of the Genesis Agent Profiles plugin by AgentEvolution.

 ## Description

-This plugin extended the capabilities of the Genesis Agent Profiles plugin by AgentEvolution and is required to use this extended plugin.
+This plugin extended the capabilities of the Genesis Agent Profiles plugin by AgentEvolution.
+The Genesis Agent Profiles plugin is required to use this extended plugin.

+Why I wrote this plugin: [http://savvyjackiedesigns.com/genesis-agent-profiles-extended-plugin/](http://savvyjackiedesigns.com/genesis-agent-profiles-extended-plugin/)

 ## Requirements
  * WordPress 4.0
  * Genesis 2.0
+ * Genesis Agent Profiles plugin 1.2.1

 ## Installation